Using Custom Domains

 Once you’ve added the records, AgentMail automatically begins to check them.
 This can take anywhere from a few minutes to 48 hours for your DNS changes to propagate across the internet.

-You can poll the GET /domains/{domain} endpoint to check the verification progress.
-The status field in the response will tell you exactly where you are in the process:
+The status indicators will show you exactly where you are in the process:

 Here are instructions for some common DNS providers.
 This list is not exhaustive, so please consult your provider’s documentation if you don’t see it here.